21:9 aspect ratio: Cinema

 The "21:9" digital format's aspect ratio of 64:27 (approx. 2.37:1) is positioned between the classical CinemaScope aspect ratio (1678:715, approx. 2.35:1) and the aspect ratio of modern anamorphic cinematic content (1024:429, approx. 2.39:1), matching both with only a slight deviation.
 Thus, 21:9 screens allow watching most films with minimal letterboxing or pillarboxing.

 Video games

 Most modern 3D video games support 21:9 monitors, allowing for a wider field of view (FOV) and increased immersion.
-In certain multiplayer games the increased horizontal FOV can give the player with the ultrawide monitor a competitive advantage, revealing information not available to an average player, while in other games the vertical FOV is decreased instead.
+In certain multiplayer games, the increased horizontal FOV from rendering at 21:9 can create a competitive advantage by revealing information not available at narrower aspect ratioes.
+Other games lock the horizontal FOV for 21:9 so the vertical FOV is decreased instead, giving players rendering at 21:9 a competitive disadvantage.
 While not as common, various 2D games also support 21:9 monitors, such as Hollow Knight: Silksong.

 Standardization

 HDMI

 As of May 2013, video timings in this 64:27 aspect ratio are supported by the technical specification that defines video timings for the HDMI interface, CTA 861-F: